dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 # The Reactions

-What do researchers in field of AI who are the makers and general public think about AI fear?
+What do researchers in field of AI who are the makers and general public opine about AI fear?

+Rodney Brooks, Robot Builder

+> Artificial Intelligence is a tool not a threat. https://www.rethinkrobotics.com/blog/artificial-intelligence-tool-threat/

 Andrew Ng, Co-Founder of Coursera; Stanford CS adjunct faculty.
 Former head of Baidu AI Group/Google Brain